Have you ever noticed that some emails do exactly what you wanted them to do? Like, make people click on a link or even buy a product?

 Have you wondered why that is so?
 Why do some stories sell like hell and others die a quick death?

-The answer is mental triggers.
+The answer is emotional content and mental triggers.

 The human brain and the actions it induces are sparked by feelings and emotions.
 These feelings or emotions can be invoked by certain triggers that can be used for exactly that purpose.